 To understand how noise-induced hearing loss works, it's first important to know how hearing works.
 Sound waves enter the outer ear and travel through the ear canal.
-The waves reach the eardrum, which sends vibrations to the three middle ear bones called the malleus, incus and stapes (also known as the hammer, anvil and stirrup).
+The waves reach the eardrum which sends vibrations to the three middle ear bones (ossicles) called the malleus, incus and stapes, or the hammer, anvil and stirrup, respectively.
 These bones amplify and transmit the sounds via vibrations to the fluid in the cochlea.
 The fluids of the cochlea bend the receptors of tiny hair cells, triggering electrical signals in the auditory nerve, which travel to the brain.
-The brain translates these signals into the sounds that we perceive and (usually) understand.
+The brain translates these signals into the sounds we perceive and understand.

 In the presence of sounds that are too loud, the vibrations get larger, causing fluid motion in the cochlea that can bend the hair cells to the point of breaking.
 Hair cells are not replaceable structures.
 Damaged hair cells are unable to trigger electrical signals to the brain, impeding hearing.
 Both intense but short noises - such as a nearby gunshot - and repeated or continuous exposure to loud noises - such as operating construction equipment - can damage the hair cells.

-The workplace is the most common site of NIHL for most Americans.
+For some Americans, the workplace is the most common origin of NIHL.
 Jobs with the highest risk of noise exposure include:

-American law - through the Occupational Safety and Health Administration (OSHA) - requires that employers take precautions to limit employees' hazardous noise exposure, including providing hearing protection equipment, maintaining machinery, placing barriers or isolating the noise source and developing a hearing conservation program to test employees' hearing and make sure they are protected.
+The Occupational Safety and Health Administration (OSHA) requires employers to take precautions to limit employees' hazardous noise exposure, including providing hearing protection equipment, maintaining machinery, placing barriers or isolating the noise source and developing a hearing conservation program to test employees' hearing.
 You can find the OSHA regulations online.
-If you are provided hearing protection at your place of employment, take it very seriously.
+If you are provided hearing protection at your place of employment, take it seriously.
 Noise-induced hearing loss can be prevented!

-Motorcycling can be damaging in several ways.
-For example, in a test of 33 motorcycles by audiologists at the University of Florida, they found that over half produced noise above 100 decibels when throttled.
-This level of noise exposure is only safe for up to 15 minutes according to OSHA.
-Even more dangerous to hearing, however, is surprisingly the use of helmets - wind noise is constant, and it rushes around the helmet, creating pressure variations.
+Audiologists conducted a sound test of 33 motorcycles at the University of Florida and found that more than half produced noise above 100 dB when throttled.
+This level of noise exposure is only safe for up to 15 minutes, according to OSHA.
+Surprisingly, even more dangerous to hearing however, is the use of helmets; wind noise is constant, and it rushes around the helmet, creating pressure variations.
 At only 55 miles per hour, the wind noise a motorcyclist is exposed to can reach 90 dB.
 However, traveling between 75 and 80 miles per hour, wind noise is around 105 dB.
 Helmets are a must for safety reasons, so motorcyclists should also protect their ears by wearing earplugs.

-Attending loud concerts, being a musician and listening to music at loud levels are all possible sources of NIHL.
-According to one study by the Australian government, 20 percent of participants listened to portable music devices at potentially damaging levels.
-Additionally, a study from the Netherlands showed that 50 percent of adolescents using earphones utilized high-volume settings, and only 7 percent had a noise-limiting device.
+Attending loud concerts, being a professional musician and listening to music at loud levels are all possible sources of NIHL.
+A study from the Netherlands showed that 50 percent of adolescents using earphones used high-volume settings, and only 7 percent had a noise-limiting device.

-Here are some concerning symptoms that should spur you to get your hearing tested by an audiologist:
+Here are some symptoms that should encourage you to get your hearing tested by a hearing care professional:

-You have trouble understanding what other people are saying, or it sounds like they are mumbling.
-This could be worse in crowded places.
-This could suggest high frequency hearing loss, which affects certain sounds only.
+- You have trouble understanding what other people are saying, or it sounds like they are mumbling.

-You have pain in your ears, even a few hours after loud noise exposure.
+- You have pain in your ears following loud noise exposure.

-You have tinnitus - ringing, whooshing, roaring or buzzing sounds in your ears.
+- You have tinnitus - ringing, whooshing, roaring or buzzing sounds in your ears - after noise exposure.